Tron 2.0: Gameplay

-In addition to being primarily a first-person shooter, Tron 2.0 features the franchise's light Cycle segments.
+In addition to being primarily a first-person shooter, Tron 2.0 features the franchise's Light Cycle segments.

 Tron 2.0 plays primarily as a first-person shooter.
-Gameplay takes place inside various computers, such as mainframes and a personal digital assistant (PDA), while some custcenes are in the ENCOM research laboratory outside the computer world.
+Gameplay takes place inside various computers, such as mainframes and a personal digital assistant (PDA), while some cutscenes are in the ENCOM research laboratory outside the computer world.
 Levels are linear in format.
 The goal of each level is generally to complete tasks and find keys, known as permission bits that allow access to the next level.
 While searching for these bits the protagonist, Jet, can find upgrades and lore surrounding the game's world.

 Jet begins the game with his Identity Disc, which is used for both storing data and combat.
 The disc is the same format featured in the films, and when thrown can bounce off enemies and objects, but always returns to its owner.
 Jet can also acquire computerized versions of real-life weapons, such as a shotgun, submachine gun, sniper rifle, and hand grenades.
 Each weapon aside from the disc uses energy as ammunition, which can be collected at various points in the game.

 Jet's abilities are customizable, as his in-computer program earns version upgrades - when earning a level, Jet 0.0.0 becomes Jet 0.0.1, and so on.
 He acquires new abilities, and also the aforementioned weapons, in the form of subroutines held in archive bins scattered around the levels, but has a limited number of memory slots in which to install these subroutines onto his person.
 Subroutines start out as alpha-grade software, but can be upgraded to beta and gold statuses, similar to a software release life cycle.
 Status upgrades both take up less space in memory and become more effective.
 The layout of Jet's memory slots changes from level to level, with immovable "base code" taking up various slots and limiting the number and size of the abilities Jet can equip.
 When attacked by viruses, subroutines can become fragmented or infected and cannot be used until Jet repairs them.
 If Jet encounters a program unknown to him, he can import one of its unique abilities to his own system.